AndreaArduino/netcentric/README.md

 docker container exec -it puppet-nginx bash
 ```

-Execute the `curl` commands below on the Docker container - see *Location* in the output of the command in order to verify the redirects are properly working:
+Execute the `curl` commands below within the Docker container and look for *Location* in the output of each command in order to verify that the redirects are properly working:

 ```
 curl -H "Host: domain.com" -k https://localhost -vvv